 Know that (within reason) it is better to have a grip slightly too small than too big - not least because you are likely to be using an overgrip on top of the synthetic or leather grip (especially in hot and humid climates).
 Many professional players use a grip size one size smaller to enable then to apply more spin.
 Getting a grip size too big will waste strength trying to grip it and lead to tension.

 Remember, to get a true understanding of the best beginner racquets available, be sure to check out our detailed guide.
-And if budget is really tight, then look for last years models, ex-demo racquets or buy a gently used racquet.
+And if budget is really tight, then look for last year's models, ex-demo racquets or buy a gently used racquet.

 Put simply, tennis is not nearly as much fun without tennis balls!
 You’re going to want to make sure you have plenty of balls when practicing as it will start to get annoying very quickly if you have to collect your ball after every shot.

-We will cover the different types of balls in more details in another blog article.
+We will cover the different types of balls in more detail in another blog article.
 There are various tennis balls that are suited for specific surfaces, but you’re best off starting out with standard balls that are suitable for all courts from reputable manufacturers.
 Yes, you can buy non-branded balls cheaply from some big box stores, but honestly, it is not worth it.
 If you do start playing matches, you may find that these non-branded balls are not eligible for use by the USTA or similar.

 Essentially, there are five ways to string a racquet: natural gut, synthetic, polyester, multifilament or hybrid stringing.
 There are thousands of different tennis racquet strings available, all with slightly different properties and benefits.